h4rr9/TextConvNet/README.md

 # TextConvNet

-a convolutional neural network for text based on "A Sensitivity Analysis of (and Practitioners’ Guide to) Convolutional Neural Networks for Sentence Classification" and "Convolutional Neural Networks for Sentence Classification"
+a convolutional neural network for text classification based on "A Sensitivity Analysis of (and Practitioners’ Guide to) Convolutional
+Neural Networks for Sentence Classification" and "Convolutional Neural Networks for Sentence Classification"

 ## Datasets